shatran/card-react/README.md

 ### A better credit card form now also as a react component

-[Card](http://github.com/jessepollak/card) makes credit card forms look and behave great.
+[Card](http://github.com/jessepollak/card) makes credit card forms look and behave amazing.
 Everything is created with pure CSS, HTML, and Javascript — no images required.

 ![card](http://i.imgur.com/qG3TenO.gif)